Guide to Folklore Resources

 Campus Folksong Club Oral History Project

 The Campus Folksong Club was active during the early 1960’s through the early 1970s.
-Learn about its history and members on the following webpages.
+Learn about its history and members on the following webpage.

 About the Guide to Folklore Resources